CAMBI-tech/BciPy/bcipy/signal/model/README.md

 1. Channelwise-PCA to reduce data dimension while preserving as much variation in the data as possible.
 See `pca_rda_kde/dimensionality_reduction.py`.

-2. Cross-validation to choose optimal regularization parameters for RDA (see the next step).

-3. Regularized Discriminant Analysis (RDA), which further reduces dimension to 1D by estimating class probabilities for a positive and negative class (i.e. whether a single letter was desired or not).
+2. Regularized Discriminant Analysis (RDA), which further reduces dimension to 1D by estimating class probabilities for a positive and negative class (i.e. whether a single letter was desired or not).
 RDA includes two key parameters, `gamma` and `lambda` which determine how much the estimated class covariances are regularized towards the whole-data covariance matrix and towards the identity matrix.
 See `pca_rda_kde/classifier.py`.

 4. Kernel Density Estimation (KDE), which performs generative modeling on the reduced dimension data, computing the probability that it arose from the positive class, and from the negative class.
 This method involves choosing a kernel (a notion of distance) and a bandwidth (a length scale for the kernel).
 See `pca_rda_kde/density_estimation.py`.

+5. AUC/AUROC calculation: PCA/RDA part of the model is trained using k-fold cross-validation, then the AUC is computed using the optimized `gamma` and `lambda` values.
+See `pca_rda_kde/cross_validation.py`.

-5. The ratio of the likelihood terms computed by kernel density estimation (`p(eeg | +)` and `p(eeg | -)`) is used in the final decision rule.
-See `pca_rda_kde/pca_rda_kde.py`
+6. In order to make a Bayesian update, we need to compute the ratio of the generative likelihood terms for the presented letter (`p(eeg | +)` and `p(eeg | -)`).
+This ratio is obtained from the final kernel density estimation step and is used in the final decision rule.
+See `pca_rda_kde/pca_rda_kde.py`.

 # Testing